microshare/microshare.github.io/docs/2/technical/data-format/hourly-snapshot.md

 ## 1. Overview
 ---------------------------------------
 This page provides an overview of the data structure for the hourly snapshot data format used in the [predictive cleaning](https://www.microshare.io/eversmart-predictive-cleaning/) solution developed by Microshare™.
-The data is presented using the json format and contains information about the actual hourly metric, expected hourly metric, location data and statistical analysis of data from the same day and hour across the past few weeks.
+The data is presented in JSON format and contains hourly aggregated snapshots of a given metric produced by a device.

 ## 2. Microshare hourly snapshot data format